sarasm93/traffic-sign-memory/README.md

 ## **Acknowledgements**
 ***
-I want to thank my mentor Antonio Rodriguez for guiding me when building this site to make
+I want to thank my mentor Antonio Rodriguez for guiding me when building this site, for example helping with the use of data attributes, how to track time and to create options in alert message.
-- använd data-atribute för att kunna skapa memory boarden
-- använd localstorage för att stora scoren från förra spelet
-- få bilder att suffle - kopierar kod från stackoverflow:
-- hitta ett sätt att varna användaren om att den glömt spara tiden FORTSÄTT HÄR